facelessuser/coloraide/docs/src/markdown/interpolation.md

 Now, if have colors on the side that are not between two defined colors, all those colors will adopt the defined value of the one that is defined.
 This time we have a single color with all components defined, but all the colors to the left are missing the lightness.
+All colors with the undefined lightness will assume the lightness of the defined color.

 ```py play
 colors = [